dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 type
 {: .paramName}

-Specifies the type of table backup that you want performed.
+Specifies the type of schema backup that you want performed.
 This must be one of the following values: `full` or `incremental`; any other value produces an error and the backup is not run.
 {: .paramDefnFirst}

 Note that if you specify `incremental`, Splice Machine checks the &nbsp;
-[`SYS.SYSBACKUP`](sqlref_systables_sysbackup.html) table to determine if there already is a backup for the table; if not, Splice Machine will perform a full backup, and subsequent backups will be incremental.
+[`SYS.SYSBACKUP`](sqlref_systables_sysbackup.html) table to determine if there already is a backup for the schema; if not, Splice Machine will perform a full backup, and subsequent backups will be incremental.
 {: .paramDefn}